 As curbs get more and more congested, our leaders need to think big and reimagine what their cities can be.
 Do they have the data, tools, and vision to ensure equitable access for all users?

 Startups & Technologists

 New technologies are disrupting traditional businesses faster than ever before, and it’s vital that both sides come together to work out solutions that are sustainable for all parties.

-Whether it’s new hardware and infrastructure like ghost kitchens and microfulfilment centers, or software plays like delivery apps and platforms, or even other exciting emerging tech that’s fighting for limited curbspace, Curbivore is where you’ll meet the people you need to get your ideas to scale.
+Whether it’s new hardware and infrastructure like ghost kitchens and microfulfilment centers, or software plays like delivery apps and platforms, or other exciting delivery and mobility tech that’s fighting for limited curbspace, Curbivore is where you’ll make the connections you need to get your ideas to scale.

 Restaurateurs & Retailers

-There’s never been a more challenging time to run a small business, but the soul of our cities depends on your continued success!
-Curbivore is a unique opportunity to learn from other chefs, restaurateurs, and retailers who have managed to thrive in this challenging environment.
+There’s never been a more challenging time to run a business, but the soul of our cities depends on your continued success of businesses both large and small!
+Curbivore is a unique opportunity to learn from other operators, chefs / restaurateurs, and retailers who have managed to thrive in this challenging environment.

 Discover how to adapt your offerings to take advantage of new trends and logistical offerings like streateries / eatlets & ghost kitchens, how to master the art of popups, and how to profitably pivot to takeout and delivery.
 And get facetime with the city leaders and the next generation of startup mavens that can help you get up and running quicker than ever.